-Operations and maintenance of the Turnpike System continues through a combination of staff working onsite where necessary or working remotely.
-The Commission is unable to project the impact of COVID-19 on the Turnpike System's future traffic counts as there is no certainty as to either how long the public health crisis will continue or the types and duration of measures that could be imposed during the crisis.
+Operations and maintenance of the System continues through a combination of staff working onsite where necessary or working remotely.
+The Commission is unable to project the impact of COVID-19 on the System's future traffic counts as there is no certainty as to either how long the public health crisis will continue or the types and duration of measures that could be imposed during the crisis.
+While the Commonwealth's mitigation efforts appear to have helped curtail the spread of COVID-19, the number of positive cases continues to rise and the Commonwealth may implement additional measures in the future.